Holden Karnofsky: Open Philanthropy

+Anthropic

+Karnofsky joined Anthropic in January 2025 as a member of the technical staff, working on Anthropic's responsible scaling policies (a set of protocols to manage risks associated with increasingly powerful AI models) and other safety planning aspects.

 Personal life

-In August 2017, Karnofsky married Daniela Amodei, a former OpenAI employee who co-founded an AI company with her brother Dario Amodei called Anthropic, which has developed the chatbot Claude, an alternative to ChatGPT.
-Karnofsky and Dario were former roommates.
-Karnofsky is ethnically Jewish.
+In August 2017, Karnofsky married Daniela Amodei, who later co-founded Anthropic.
+They have a son.
+Karnofsky and Dario Amodei—Daniela's brother—were former roommates.
+Karnofsky is Jewish.

 Views

-Karnofsky identifies with the ideas of effective altruism and has both represented and engaged with the effective altruist community.
+Karnofsky identifies with the effective altruism and has both represented and engaged with the movement.
 Earlier in his career, Karnofsky said he subscribed to a consequentialist moral framework that hoped to "give people more power to live the life they want to live".
 In recent years, he has written about the importance of extending empathy to all beings deserving of moral consideration, even when it is unusual or seems strange to do so.
-He believes that it is important for GiveWell to increase the racial and gender diversity of its employees, towards which the organization has taken steps.
+In a 2015 interview with Vox, Karnofsky said GiveWell should increase the racial and gender diversity of its staff and described steps the organization had taken.

 He has debated other nonprofit leaders on the importance of field visits, which he believes are important but not sufficient in evaluating the effectiveness of charitable programs.

-In August 2014, after the William and Flora Hewlett Foundation announced the end of its Nonprofit Marketplace Initiative (one of GiveWell's major early funders), Karnofsky wrote a post on the GiveWell blog offering his thoughts on the program, informed by his experience as a recipient of its largesse.
-The Hewlett Foundation responded in a comment on the post, and Jacob Harold responded on the GuideStar blog.
+In August 2014, after the William and Flora Hewlett Foundation announced the end of its Nonprofit Marketplace Initiative (one of GiveWell's major early funders), Karnofsky wrote a post on the GiveWell blog offering his thoughts on the program, drawing on his experience as a grant recipient.
+The Hewlett Foundation responded in a comment on the post, and Jacob Harold, then GuideStar's chief executive, responded on the organization's blog.

-Karnofsky has shared his thoughts on altruistic career choice and elaborated on Open Philanthropy's approach to cause prioritization in an interview with Robert Wiblin for the 80,000 Hours podcast as well as elsewhere.
+Karnofsky has shared his thoughts on altruistic career choice and elaborated on Open Philanthropy's approach to cause prioritization in an interview with Robert Wiblin for the 80,000 Hours podcast.